jolars/komadown/cran-comments.md

 This is a new release, so there are no reverse dependencies.

-## Resubmission
+## Resubmissions
-This is a resubmission.
-In this version I have
+There have been two resubmissions.
+In the first I have

 * removed the LICENSE file and
 * added single quotations to software and packages in the title and description (in the DESCRIPTION file).

+In the second resubmission i have

+* removed `dontrun` from the example in scrartcl.Rd and
+* changed version name from 0.0.1 to 0.1.0.